mdonkers/dotfiles/debian_install.md

 ## Preparations ##

 ### Download Debian distro and create bootable USB ###
-Download the Debian net-installer ISO.
+Download the Debian Testing DVD-installer ISO from https://www.debian.org/devel/debian-installer/.
 Make sure to get the *non-free including firmware* ISO from the link above, because we need the non-free drivers for the WiFi.
-Pick stable because testing often gives issues during install.
-We'll upgrade later.

 The following steps assume a *nix environment.

 Insert the USB drive and check which device is added.
-Either via `dmesg` or checking `/dev/...`.
+Either via `dmesg` or `lsblk`.
 Under Linux this will presumably be `/dev/sdb`, under MacOS `/dev/disk2`.

 The images can be simply copied to the device: